savishy/devops-experiments/README.md

 2. Ideally I would have tried out all 3 tools and made an educated choice.
 3. But in the given time for the assignment, the few reviews I read seemed to indicate similar attributes for all 3 tools.
 Thus my choice.
 4. An additional weighting factor in favor of Ansible was that it seems easy to configure vagrant with an Ansible tower.
+5. [I read that](https://docs.puppetlabs.com/puppet/3.8/reference/pre_install.html#standalone-puppet) Puppet Master does not work on Windows.
+Given that my primary machine at home is Windows I discarded Puppet.